slazav/graphene/Readme.md

 - `get_range <extended name> [<time1>] [<time2>] [<dt>]` -- Get
   points in the time range.
 If parameter dt>1 then data are filtered, only points with distance >dt between them are shown.
 This works fast for any ratio of dt and interpoint distance.
+For text data only first lines are shown.

 You can use words "now", "now_s" and "inf" as a timestamp.
 You can also add "+" or "-" symbol to numerical value to add 1 ns.
 This is convenient if you know a timestamp of some value and want to read next or  previous one.
 Default value for time1 is 0, for time2 is "inf".

-Text values are printed with line breaks converted to spaces.

 The "extended name" used in get_* commands have the following format:
 `<name>[:<column>][|<filter>]`